Skip naar de inhoud

 Who is this protocol for?

-This protocol is intended, among others, for doctors and nurses involved in donation procedures.
-They can enlist the help of donation professionals in their work:
+This protocol is intended for, among others, physicians and nurses involved in donation procedures.
+In their work, they can call upon the assistance of donation professionals:

 • Donation Coordinator (DC)

 A donation coordinator is available for every hospital.
-This person supports the hospital's donation policy, provides training, and answers questions about donation.
+They support the donation policy in the hospital, provide training, and answer questions about donation.

 • (Coordinating) Donation Intensivist (DI)

 Core hospitals employ a donation intensivist.
 This is an intensivist with a specific focus on donation.
-In addition, each region has a coordinating donation intensivist.
-He works for all hospitals within the cluster.
+In addition, every region has a coordinating donation intensivist.
+They work for all hospitals within the cluster.

 • Organ Donation Coordinator (ODC)

 The UMCs employ organ donation coordinators.
-These can be deployed in all hospitals to coordinate an organ donation procedure.
+They can be deployed in all hospitals to coordinate an organ donation procedure.
 The core hospitals in the Netherlands have an Organ and Tissue Donation Committee, in which the donation policy is discussed and evaluated.
-Satellite hospitals can also establish such a committee.
+Satellite hospitals can also set up such a committee.

 Instructions for hospitals

 This Model Protocol is an example protocol for hospitals.
-Hospitals can use it to review their own hospital protocol and adjust it as necessary.
+Hospitals can use it to check their own hospital protocol and adjust it if necessary.

-This Model Protocol does not always specify which personnel are authorized to perform a particular task.
-The hospital must determine this for itself.
-This can differ from hospital to hospital.
+This Model Protocol does not always specify which officials are authorized to perform a particular task.
+The hospital must determine this itself.
+This may vary per hospital.

-See alsoformin which the competent officials can be displayed.
+See also fill-in form in which the authorized officials can be listed.

-Facilitating tissue donation should be a guiding principle for healthcare institutions, but they are not obliged to enable donation.
-A physician is not required to consult the Donor Register if this procedure cannot be performed at the healthcare institution.
-If this is the case, then the healthcare institution must have a donation protocol in place.
+Enabling tissue donation should be the starting point for healthcare institutions, but they are not obliged to facilitate donation.
+A physician does not have to consult the Donor Register if this procedure is not possible at the healthcare institution.
+If it is possible, the healthcare institution must have a protocol for donation in place.
 If there are no contraindications for tissue donation, the attending physician determines, based on their own professional responsibility, whether the Donor Register is consulted.
 This also applies to the general practitioner if the patient dies at home.

-• The ‘Guide to the Quality and Safety of Organs for Transplantation’ is a comprehensive European guideline featuring the latest insights and standards for organ donation and transplantation, based on recent scientific research.
+• The ‘Guide to the Quality and Safety of Organs for Transplantation’ is a comprehensive European guideline containing the latest insights and standards for organ donation and transplantation, based on recent scientific research.

 Download the guideline